westurner/tools/index.rst

-JSON is an object representation in :ref:`Javascript` syntax which is now supported by libraries for many language.
+JSON is an object representation in :ref:`Javascript` syntax which is now supported by libraries for many languages.

 A list of objects with ``key`` and ``value`` attributes in JSON syntax: